-Product family title: Optical Surface Reflectance (CARD4L-OSR)
+Product Family Title: Surface Reflectance (CARD4L-SR)

 Applies to: Data collected with multispectral sensors operating in the VIS/NIR/SWIR wavelengths.
-These typically operate with ground sample distance and resolution in the order 10-100m however the Specification is not inherently limited to this resolution.
+These typically operate with ground sample distance and resolution in the order of 10-100m; however, the Specification is not inherently limited to this resolution.